Mormon Beliefs: The Great Apostasy and the Restoration

 This Great Apostasy followed the pattern that had ended each previous dispensation.
 The very first was in the time of Adam.
 Then came dispensations of Enoch, Noah, Abraham, Moses, and others.
 Each prophet had a divine commission to teach of the divinity and the doctrine of the Lord Jesus Christ.
 In each age these teachings were meant to help the people.
 But their disobedience resulted in apostasy.
 Thus, all previous dispensations were limited in time and location.
 They were limited in time because each ended in apostasy.
 They were limited in location to a relatively small segment of planet earth.

 The “Great Apostasy” was marked by the efforts of men to legislate the nature of the Godhead.
+Many of these early church bishops knew that God could reveal His own character, but did not do so at the time.
+Augustine himself lamented that he could not receive the revelation he sought.
+The bishops could not agree on the most important doctrine of Christianity — the nature of God and Christ.
 The creeds written by the early Christian churches after the death of the Apostles have guided every Christian congregation since then, even those who have protested against early “orthodoxy”—

 In the process of what we call the Apostasy, the tangible, personal God described in the Old and New Testaments was replaced by the abstract, incomprehensible deity defined by compromise with the speculative principles of Greek philosophy.
 The received language of the Bible remained, but the so-called “hidden meanings” of scriptural words were now explained in the vocabulary of a philosophy alien to their origins.
 In the language of that philosophy, God the Father ceased to be a Father in any but an allegorical sense.
 He ceased to exist as a comprehensible and compassionate being.
 And the separate identity of his Only Begotten Son was swallowed up in a philosophical abstraction that attempted to define a common substance and an incomprehensible relationship.